 Deb Kmon Davidson

 Deb brings to the Network over 20 years of experience in conservation philanthropy and landscape conservation.
 Her work has largely focused on protecting wildlife corridors and large landscape conservation, with a specific focus on network development, connectivity policy, and science in western North America.

-Deb serves as NLC’s Interim Associate Director and the Vice President for Conservation Operations for the Center for Large Landscape Conservation.
+Deb serves as NLC’s Associate Director and the Vice President for Partnerships and Advancement for the Center for Large Landscape Conservation.
 Deb provides leadership on organizational governance supporting human resources, program administration, board development, and communications.
 She oversees the program and organizational development, directs fundraising, financial management, and strategic planning.
 At NLC, she ensures implementation of the regranting process.